The human body has a lot of senses and can perceive a lot of sensations.

 Smells can bring back memories suddenly and intensely.
 You may be walking down a street when a familiar smell suddenly takes you back to the past and the time you smelled it before.
 For a moment, he is immersed in memories.
 This often happens without being aware of having smelled it.

 Smells and aromas can affect you more strongly in this way than observations made with other senses.

 The human sense of smell is relatively primitive compared to that of animals.
 A dog’s sense of smell is a million times more sensitive than a human’s.
 A dog has no problem smelling fear from a passerby and responds directly.

 Due to the short reaction time, instinct is closely related to the sense of smell.
 The behavior of an animal is thus primarily determined by what it smells.

 If the human’s sense of smell were as good as the animal’s, it would constantly make strong judgments and be incapable of more objective observation.
 Sensitivity to odors would leave no room for a personal response, and thoughts would be more intuitive.
 As a result, he would be at the mercy of what his nose told you.

 The tongue is the organ of taste.
 To taste something, you must put the food in your mouth.
 Also, the substance must be dissolved in water or saliva, as it can only taste liquids or soluble solids.

-Actual taste is limited to four possibilities: sweet, sour, salty, and bitter.
+True taste is limited to four possibilities: sweet, sour, salty, and bitter.
 If you cover your nose and put something in your mouth, you will only be able to distinguish these four flavors.
 There would be no olfactory observations.
 If you couldn’t smell it, all jams would taste the same: sugary and sweet.

 The eyes are the most important sense organs.
 They are the only organs visibly located on the surface of your body.
 “Seeing” is often used synonymously with “observation” or “understanding.”